Nevis Valley Gutbuster

 Starting a long, gradual downhill and following a good 4WD track, riders cross about 25 fords, passing Drummond and Commissioner Creeks where past and present gold mining operations provide interest to the spectacular landscape.

-Transport from Bannockburn There will be a Truck to load bikes on to plus a bus to carry riders from the finish at Bannockburn around to the start at Garston.
+There will be a truck to load bikes on to plus a bus to carry riders from the finish at Bannockburn around to the start at Garston.
 This is available at an extra $30 per person.
 Must be booked in advance.
 Bus and truck leave from the paddock outside the Bannockburn Hotel at 8 am – please arrive by 7:30 am to allow time to load your bikes.

 Get A Team Together!